trustops/.github/profile/Readme.md

 }
 ```

-For more information on TrustOps tools, practices, and technologies, please check out our [Awsome List]() and start contributing to the community.
+For more information on TrustOps tools, practices, and technologies, please check out our [Awesome List](https://github.com/trustops/awesome-trustops) and start contributing to the community.

 <!--End Intro-->
 ---